 ♦ Want a picture with an elephant?
 PAY!

 ♦ Want to feed an elephant?
 PAY!

 The staff will actually argue aggressively with you if they think your “tip” is insufficient.

 This place is no orphanage (and hasn’t been for many years).
 It exists simply to exploit both elephants and tourists.
-At least I had the choice to leave: God help the elephants…
+At least we had the choice to leave: The elephants are not so fortunate…

 Our final visit in Kandy would be to the Temple of the Tooth, down by the lake.